Quality and Qualifications Ireland

 ECCE Room Leader

-A higher capitation is available to services where the preschool leader has a major award in Early Childhood Care and Education at level7 on the national Framework of qualifications.
+A higher capitation is available to services where the preschool leader has a major award in Early Childhood Care and Education at NFQ level 7.

-Where a qualification is not published on the list of DCYA Early Years Recognised Qualifications but the holder considers it to be an appropriate Major Award at or above Level 5 on the NFQ or equivalent, they can apply to have their qualification assessed for approval.
-The application form for qualifications assessment can be downloaded here
+Where a qualification is not published on the list of DCEDIY Early Years Recognised Qualifications but the holder considers it to be an appropriate major award at or above QQI Level 5, they can apply to have their qualification assessed for approval.
+The application form for qualifications assessment can be downloaded here.

 If you are not sure where your qualification is placed on the Irish NFQ (National Framework of Qualifications), you should check with QQI (Quality and Qualifications Ireland).
 We recommend that you first check the QQI website; most people will find the information they need there.
 For international qualifications, QQI operate the Irish NARIC which shows compatibility between Irish and international qualification levels: Naric Ireland